TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-22-cost-effective-container-smoke-tests-every-symfony-project-must-have.md

 * first, we fetch the main service - event dispatcher here
 * then we add dummy **count-picked-services** test - here **we count all our custom event subscribers** - we skip internal Symfony/Sensio ones, as they can change across versions and we want to test only our code
-* last but not least, if we want to be really sure and improve code feedback later, we add narrow counter tests - e.g. how many listeners are on `KernelEvents::RESPONSE` or `KernelEvents::REQUEST`
+* last but not least, if we want to be sure and improve code feedback later, we add narrow counter tests - e.g. how many listeners are on `KernelEvents::RESPONSE` or `KernelEvents::REQUEST`

 ```php
 namespace Test\Unit\Smoke;